johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-11-17-azure-ad-claims-static-web-apps-azure-functions/index.md

 ]
 ```

 At first look, this seems great; we have claims!
 But when we look again we realise that we have far less claims than we might have hoped for.
-Crucially, our custom claims like `OurApp.Read` are missing.
+Crucially, our custom claims / app roles like `OurApp.Read` are missing.

+## Maybe they're hiding in `x-ms-client-principal`?

 If we look directly at the `x-ms-client-principal` header, maybe we'll find what we need?